Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Theoretical framework

-The QHT is highly dependent on the spatially varying equilibrium charge density $n_0$ and, consequently, approximation of the optical response of a nanoplasmonic system strongly relies on the description of $n_0$.
-Over the past few years, QHT has been applied to probe linear plasmonic properties of a variety of individual nanoparticles as well as nearly-touching nanostructures (i.e., in the tunnelling regime) \cite{Khalid2018Opt.Express, Khalid2019Photonics, Ciraci2019NanoPhotonics} and a fairly good agreement between the QHT and time-dependent density functional theory calculations has been reported \cite{Khalid2018Opt.Express}.
+In contrast to the conventional theories in plasmonics, QHT can efficiently take into account the nonlocal, electron spill-out and tunneling effects, and can provide the details of microscopic distribution of the fields which usually cannot be described by conventional approaches.
+The QHT is highly dependent on the spatially varying equilibrium charge density $n_0$ and, consequently, approximation of the optical response of a nanoplasmonic system relies strongly on the description of $n_0$.
+Over the past few years, QHT has been applied to probe linear plasmonic properties of a variety of individual nanoparticles as well as nearly-touching nanostructures (i.e., in the tunneling regime) \cite{Ciraci2016Phys.Rev.B, Khalid2018Opt.Express, Khalid2019Photonics, Ciraci2019NanoPhotonics} and a fairly good agreement between the QHT and TD-DFT calculations has been reported \cite{Khalid2018Opt.Express}.
 Very recently, electron spill-out effects in singular metasurfaces have been analyzed using QHT, showing that the spill-out effectively blunts the sharp singularities \cite{Yang2021Photonics}.
 QHT has also been applied to study nonlinear optical properties of thick metal films and it has been shown that there exist spill-out induced resonances which can be exploited to achieve very large second-harmonic generation efficiencies \cite{Khalid2020commphys}.
 These resonances cannot be excited in the LRA and TFHT, as electron spill-out is overlooked in these approximations.
 Therefore, it becomes important to take into account the nonlocal and quantum effects when dealing with plasmonic structure with sub-nanometer geometrical features.
 Despite the fact that QHT gives a very good prediction of the plasmon resonances by adding a $\nabla n-$dependent correction to the kinetic energy, however, it also suffers some limitations.
 For example, it predicts unexpected modes between the surface and bulk plasmon frequencies lying in the far tail region of the exponentially decaying charge density.
 Very recently, a development in the QHT theory based on the Laplacian-level kinetic energy functionals has been presented \cite{Baghramyan2020}.
 The introduction of Laplacian-dependent charge density results in more robust numerical solutions but its implementation becomes more complex.
-Since in the present study we only consider very small gaps, the tail of the charge density does never extends to the problematic region.
+Since in the present study we only consider very small gaps, the tail of the charge density never extends to the problematic region.
 Therefore, we expect that the QHT approach in the limit of the von Weizs\"acker approximation used herein gives us results with the same level of accuracy and with the advantage of avoiding additional numerical complexity, arising from the Laplacian-level functionals.
 We adopt the jellium approximation \cite{Brack1993Rev.Mod.Phys.} in implementation of the QHT, which assumes that the electrons in a metal are confined by a constant positive background charge $n^+=(\frac{4}{3}\pi r_s^3)^{-1}$, where $r_s$ indicates the Wigner-Seitz radius ($r_s=4$ for Na and $r_s=3$ for Ag).